What About Third Party Lens Support?

 Each of the makers is a little different in their policies, and long-term this is likely to have some impact on availability of third-party lenses for various mounts.
 Obviously, though, quantity of cameras sold also has an impact, as a third party maker needs a solid user base before they will commit.

-• Micro 4/3 is a semi-closed system.
+- Micro 4/3 is a semi-open system.
 Companies can join the alliance and get the mount information.
-It's unclear what they have to agree to in order to get this information and provide officially sanctioned products, but we have several that have done so, with more claiming to be committed.
+It's unclear what they have to agree to in order to get this information and provide officially sanctioned products, but we have many that have done so.
 Micro 4/3 is also unique in that it has two camera makers committed to it, which increases the overall market for such lenses.
 It's not surprising that we've seen the most activity in this mount so far.
+However, note that there are some differences between how OMDS and Panasonic bodies operate, so there can be small idiosyncrasies when it comes to things like lens image stabilization.

-• Samsung NX is a closed system.
-Samsung has not provided mount information to third-party makers that we know of, though there is a chance that they've cooperated with local Korean companies (e.g. Samyang).
+- Samsung NX was a closed system.
+Samsung has not provided mount information to third-party makers that we know of, though there is a chance that they cooperated with local Korean companies (e.g. Samyang).

 Note that some third party lenses that have appeared are just mount adaptions of existing lenses, expecially the manual focus ones.
 To get optimal size and performance, you really want a lens that was designed specifically to the cameras that it is intended for.